The 9 Best Men’s Consignment Outlets for Cashing In on Old Clothes

-Don’t let the name fool you; Linda’s Stuff isn’t just for women’s clothing and accessories.
-It also has a sizeable men’s section with everything from jeans to shoes to swimwear..
+Don’t let the name fool you — Linda’s Stuff isn’t just for women’s clothing and accessories.
+It also has a sizable men’s section with everything from jeans to shoes to swimwear.

 This company strives to sell your luxury items at a price that will net you the most money and interest the most buyers.
 The team does most of the work itself, from photography, to research, to pricing, to authenticating.

-The company’s inventory team determines an item’s fair market value based on its age and designer, as well as its style, condition and designer.
+The team increases demand for an item by listing it at first for auction on eBay.
+If it doesn’t sell in seven days, they then choose a fixed price and create a listing.
+The fact that all items have free shipping is particularly enticing for buyers.
 The company lists items for one year, but if they don’t sell in that time, it is the consignor’s responsibility to initiate the return process.

 Brick-and-Mortar Men’s Consignment Stores

-From the same people who brought you women’s consignment site My Sister’s Closet and home furnishings consignment site My Sister’s Attic, Well Suited has retail stores in Arizona and California.
+From the same people who brought you women’s consignment site My Sister’s Closet and home furnishings consignment site My Sister’s Attic, Well Suited has retail stores in Arizona.
 It also allows shoppers to browse items online and place orders by phone.

 To qualify for resale, your items should meet the “three C’s” My Sister’s Closet originally set forth: